08 Feb How To Hack Your Metabolism

 It’s not quite as simple as ‘fat burns fat’.
 Significantly increasing your fat intake without addressing any other areas of your diet is more likely to result in weight gain than weight loss.
 A ketogenic diet does involve getting a greater percentage of your calories from fat and can be a very effective way to reduce body fat.
 However, in addition to increasing your healthy fat intake, it’s also essential to keep your carbohydrate intake very low in order to enter the fat-burning state of ketosis.
 It’s important to take into consideration your fat, protein and carbohydrate intake when embarking on a weight loss plan.

 When done in the right way, fasting can focus your body on burning more fat.
 When you haven’t eaten for an extended period of time your body will likely have used up most of the sugar in your blood stream provided by your last meal.
 It will then turn to using the stored glycogen in your liver and muscles cells for energy.
 Once these stores start to deplete, your body will increasingly turn to body fat for fuel.

 If we are optimising our diet to help us burn body fat, our body will likely be burning a combination of carbohydrates and fat most of the time.
 However, restricting your eating window can help to tip the balance in favour of burning more fat.
-It is important to ensure that you consume a nutrient dense diet when you do eat, providing optimal amounts of protein to prevent muscle loss which will compromise your metabolic rate.
+It is important to ensure that you consume a nutrient dense diet when you do eat.
+This will ensure you consume optimal amounts of protein to prevent muscle loss which will compromise your metabolic rate.

 Different fasting approaches and eating windows suit different people.
 Work on finding the approach that works best for you.
 One way to identify your ideal eating window is to use a device like Lumen which can measure your metabolism and tell you the extent to which you are burning carbohydrates or fat.
 As well as giving advice on what to eat, it helps you identify the ideal times to eat in order to promote fat loss for you specifically.